marcelocollyer/k8s-bootstrap/README.md

 - Build and deploy three microservices that talk to each other to be used as our targets
 - Setup Virtual Services and Destination Rules to route traffic between services within the mesh.

-## Secondary Objetives (optional)
-- Setup a Jaeger service to trace requests between services within the mesh.
-- Configure ELK stack to collect logs and visualize metrics from the microservices deployed in the cluster.
-- Setup ArgoCD to rollout and manage deployments for the microservices deployed in the cluster.
-- Setup Kubernetes Dashboard to visualize deployments, pods, services, etc.

 Side Note: K3D has been adopted for this POC but I left minikube commands commented out in case you want to try it out instead.

 ## Getting Started